Zipcoder/reveal-slides.tcus/md/intro-to-oop-defining-a-class.md

 * the aggregation of an object's variable's values determines the object's **state**.
 * fields describe a "has a" relationship.

 -
+-
+# Access Modifiers

+You already saw that there are four access modifiers: public, private, protected, and default access.
+We are going to discuss them in order from most restrictive to least restrictive:

+- **private**: Only accessible within the same class
+- **default** (package private) access: private and other classes in the same
+- **package protected**: default access and child classes
+- **public**: protected and classes in the other packages

+-
+## Access Modifiers : Private Access

+-

+##Access Modifiers : Default (Package Private) Access

+-
+## Access Modifiers : Protected Access

+-
+## Access Modifiers : Public Access

+-